-41020 Human-centred Design Methods6cp; block, each block is 4hrs (1hr class; 3hrs tutorial), on campus.
+41020 Human-centred Design Methods6cp; block, each block is 3.5hrs (1.5hrs meeting; 2hrs tutorial).
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 it benefits students to be familiar with the basics of human-computer interaction, human-centred design and evaluation methods, and the principles and use of iterative design cycles of reflection, prototype (re)design and evaluation; familiarity with issues relating to data gathering and analysis is useful but not assumed